nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 If you find that each additional test case is actually performing all the previous steps to initialise your fixtures, then you're probably doing too much work, and diluting the intent of the tests.

-Its important that the reader of a test only needs to see the data items that are required to test the one thing that has changed since the previous test case.

-Consider what is actually needed to satisfy the case under test and nothing more.

-If you are worried about something else happening then write a test case for that specific scenario.
+The reader of a test need only see the data required to test one case.
+Consider what is actually needed to satisfy the test case and nothing more.
+If you are covering something else then write a different test case for that specific scenario.

 ## Test coverage